kanako-web/nikola-websites/README.md

 ```
 This is **bold** text.
 ```
-In summary all web-pages are initially markdown files with a .md suffix to the file name.
-The Nikola application converts the Markdown file to an html web-page.
+In summary all web-pages are initially markdown files with a **.md** suffix to the file name.
+The Nikola application converts each Markdown file to an html web-page.

 ## Src branch of Github Repository